usercspa/viralmotion-ai/README.md

 - Client errors about missing env: Move sensitive values to server-only variables; only use NEXT_PUBLIC_ for safe, public values. [^1]
 - Long-running jobs: The queue and retry logic will handle transient failures.
 Check app/api/runway/jobs and lib/backoff.ts.

-## License

-TBD.
-If you plan to open source, consider MIT or Apache-2.0.

-## References

 [^1]: Creating a full-stack app with Next.js App Router on Vercel.
 Client-side env variables must be prefixed with NEXT_PUBLIC.
 Route Handlers keep provider keys server-only. https://vercel.com/docs/v0/workflows/full-stack-app